samir-gandhi/pipeline-example-application/README.md

 # Ping Application Example Pipeline

 This repository is intended to present a simplified reference demonstrating how a management and deployment pipeline might work for applications that depend on services managed by a central IAM platform team.
 As such, it is a complement to the [infrastructure](https://github.com/pingidentity/pipeline-example-infrastructure) and [platform](https://github.com/pingidentity/pipeline-example-platform) example pipeline repositories.

-> NOTE: This repository directly depends on a completed set-up of the [pipeline-example-application](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#deploy-prod-and-qa).
-Please ensure you have completed the steps for confguration leading up to and including the previous link.
+> NOTE: This repository directly depends on a completed setup of the [pipeline-example-platform](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#deploy-prod-and-qa).
+Please ensure you have completed the steps for configuration leading up to and including the previous link.

 **Infrastructure** - Components dealing with deploying software onto self-managed Kubernetes infrastructure and any configuration that must be delivered directly via the filesystem.